one.util

 • It is not possible to match datasets that are in a given collection OR NOT in ANY collection. e.g. filter_datasets(dsets, collection=[‘alf’, ‘’]) will not match the latter.
 For this you must use two separate queries.

-filter_revision_last_before(datasets, revision=None, assert_unique=True)[source]
+filter_revision_last_before(datasets, revision=None, assert_unique=True, assert_consistent=False)[source]

 Filter datasets by revision, returning previous revision in ordered list if revision doesn’t exactly match.